A global archive of independent reviews of everything happening from the beginning of the millennium

 Withdrawal from areas like the Common Agricultural Policy and Common Fisheries Policy might not please everyone but non-permanent accommodations could be reached.

 On free movement it could be argued that the future restrictions should only be on movement to work.
 Most other areas of free movement produce net outward migration from Britain or very evident benefits to Britain.
 University students, for instance, generate income for universities and would be, in this scenario, subject to the restrictions on working.
 Legal control of borders would have been repatriated.

 Though I have never encountered a problem with the European Court of Justice, it would detract from sovereignity for it to have any supremacy in the U.K. after Brexit.

 17 November 2017

-The reason why Britain is not suited to ultra-high speed rail lines is the same reason why semi-autonomous roadtrains are at present a misconceived project for our motorways, a trial apart: the terrain is sinuous, frequently hilly and already cluttered with settlements.
+The reason why Britain is not suited to ultra-high speed rail lines is the same reason why semi-autonomous roadtrains are at present a misconceived project for our motorways: the terrain is sinuous, frequently hilly and already cluttered with settlements.

 So long, straight lines, with few stops, on which these would function best are extremely difficult to build, especially to budget.

 Most of the time you want multiple stops and exits because the people and goods need to go somewhere.